Moeewe/LARGER.slicer/README.md

 ## SETUP GRASSHOPPER COMPONENTS

+0. Launch Rhino and create a file in mm measurement.
 1. Launch Grasshopper in Rhino.
 2. **File → Open** → select `LARGERslicer.gh`.
 3. Ensure LunchBox and Pufferfish are loaded (check in the toolbar).